ericem/sprintkit/README.rst

 to Sprint's network services including; Location, SMS, MMS, Presence, and Geo-Fences.

-Basic access to the Developer Sandbox is Fr$$, so get signed-up and let's see what you can build!
+Basic access to the Developer Sandbox is FR$$, so get signed-up and let's see what you can build!

 Python Dependencies